krisjhamilton/krisjhamilton.github.io/classic-arcade-game/README.md

 ### Installation Instructions

 To install this game locally or on another server, click the 'Download ZIP' button to the right.
 Unzip the file and double click on the index.html file.
-Alternatively, you can load this on to your own server/website.
+Alternatively, you can load this on to your own server/website by copying all the files in their current structure.

 ### Source